JSON-ms/php/README.md

 ### Preparation

-Make sure you first created a webhook in the JSON.ms Settings section of your interface.
+Make sure you first created a endpoint in the JSON.ms Settings section of your interface.
 Obtain your secret and cypher key using the Get button of each field.

 ### Configuration